 Update this TOML file with any Function metadata information you need.
 For a list of the valid fields for

-> import to import the Salesforce SDK for Node.js Functions:
+In TypeScript, include the Salesforce Functions SDK for Node.js with

-> In Java, import classes that you need from the com.salesforce.functions.jvm.sdk package, for example:
+In Java, import classes that you need from the com.salesforce.functions.jvm.sdk package, for example:

-> Functions that access Salesforce data will need to have a specific code entry point that can be invoked with the invoking org’s context data and payload.
+Functions that access Salesforce data must have a specific code entry point that can be invoked with the invoking org’s context data and payload.

-> execute entry point function:
+execute entry point function:

 The following TypeScript example provides an